signalvine/scala-style-guide/README.md

   }
   ```

-- If passing parameters which don't fit on a single line, indent 2 spaces just like with classes.
+#### :warning: If passing parameters which don't fit on a single line, indent 2 spaces just like with classes.
   Commas should come _after_ each parameter, not before.
   ```scala
   // Correct: